AideenM12/Childs-Play-English-MS2/README.md

 <img src="documentation/doc-images/ms2pastels.png" width="450" height="250" alt="milestone palette one">

-The second palette was chosen for the more interactive parts of the site to highlight the navigation bar and footer whilst also employing simple shades of black and white for various sections of text.
+The second palette was chosen for the more interactive parts of the site to highlight the navigation bar and footer, whilst also employing simple shades of black and white for various sections of text.
 The green and red colors were chosen for their vibrancy but more importantly because green can indicate to a non English speaking audience that they have selected a correct answer whilst red is a universal indicator of error.

 <img src="documentation/doc-images/ms2bold.png" width="450" height="250" alt="milestone palette two">